What is a Hypothesis testing?

 Null hypothesis The housing price does not depend upon the average income of people staying in the locality.
 Alternate hypothesis The housing price depends upon the average income of people staying in the locality.

 Once you formulate the hypotheses, there is the need to test those hypotheses.
-Meaning, say that null hypothesis is set as the statement that housing price does not depend upon average income of people staying in the locality, it would be required to be tested by taking samples of housing prices and, based on the test results, this Null hypothesis could either be rejected or failed to be rejected.
+Meaning, say that the null hypothesis is stated as the statement that housing price does not depend upon the average income of people staying in the locality, it would be required to be tested by taking samples of housing prices and, based on the test results, this Null hypothesis could either be rejected or failed to be rejected.
 In hypothesis testing, the following two are the outcomes: